aiven/devportal/docs/products/grafana/reference/plugins.rst

 Panel plugins
 -------------
 AJAX - `Grafana <https://grafana.com/grafana/plugins/ryantxu-ajax-panel/>`_ | `GitHub <https://github.com/ryantxu/ajax-panel>`_
-    The AJAX Panel is a general way to load external content into a grafana dashboard.
+    The AJAX Panel is a general way to load external content into a Grafana dashboard.

 Alert list - `Grafana <https://grafana.com/grafana/plugins/alertlist/>`_ | `Grafana Docs <https://grafana.com/docs/grafana/v7.5/panels/visualizations/alert-list-panel/>`_
     The Alert List panel allows you to display alerts on a dashboard.
 The list can be configured to show either the current state of your alerts or recent alert state changes.